davircarvalho/Individualized_HRTF_Synthesis/README.md

 ## Main - (PCA based)

-Contains the pre-processing and post-processing routines, regression model and HRTF reconstruction.
+Contains the pre-processing and post-processing, regression model and HRTF reconstruction routines.

 > *It may be necessary to ajust paths for your local directories.*